Whole House Fans – Do They Help?

 The main advantage of using a whole house fan instead of an air conditioner is to save energy.
 A whole house fan usually draws between 200 and 700 watts — about 10% to 15% of the power drawn by a central air conditioner (2,000 to 5,000 watts).
 If evenings are cool enough, it’s fairly easy to lower the temperature of your home and your furniture with a whole house fan — sometimes in less than an hour.

 Whole house fans are intended to be used in homes that are not air-conditioned.
 It makes no sense to introduce lots of (potentially humid) exterior air into a house at night if you intend to turn on an air conditioner the next day.
 If you’re using your air conditioner, keep your windows closed, 24 hours a day, so that the air conditioner isn’t faced with an increased latent load due to exterior humidity entering the house at night.
-Does you house not have AC and you want a whole house fan in Santa Cruz and San Rafael, CA?
+Does you house not have AC and you want a whole house fan in Santa Cruz, Marin, Santa Clara, and Sonoma?
 We can help!

 In most cases, a whole house fan is mounted in the attic floor, above a rectangular grille in the ceiling of a central hallway.
 Once the outdoor temperature cools down — usually in the evening or early morning — the homeowner opens a few downstairs windows, closes the fireplace damper, and turns on the fan.
 (The wall switch that controls a whole house fan should be properly labeled so that it isn’t accidentally turned on during the winter.)